The Signs of Israel's Rebirth

 4. But no one can know exactly when Jesus will return (v.
 36).

 To make sense of these answers, we must understand that the disciples had, no doubt unwittingly, presented Christ with two distinct questions.
 The first question was, "When shall these things be?"
-The disciples meant, "When will the Temple be destroyed?"
+The disciples meant in particular, "When will the Temple be destroyed?"
 Their second question was, "What shall be the sign of thy coming and of the end of the world?"
 "Coming" corresponds to the Greek word parousia ("presence"), a technical term referring to the glorious presence that Jesus will manifest at His coming.
 In Matthew 24:27, Jesus uses the term with reference to His coming at the end of the Tribulation.
 In Greek, "end of the world" is sunteleias tou aionos, which means simply "completion of the age."
 The disciples wanted to know when Jesus would come and set up His kingdom.
-The answers to both questions lie hidden in Jesus' riddling oracle, "Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: So likewise ye, when ye shall see all these things, know that it is near, even at the doors.
-This generation shall not pass until all these things be fulfilled" (vv.
-32-34).
-By "generation," He evidently meant the generation that starts with the leafing out of the fig tree.

 With reference to the first question, the expression "these things" (v.
 34) refers to the destruction of the Temple, an event that the disciples also called "these things" (v.
-3), and the fig tree is the actual fig tree that Jesus found and cursed on Monday of Passion Week (Mark 11:11-14, 19-21).
-The disciples saw this tree putting forth leaves in A.D.
-33, and the Temple was destroyed in A.D.
-70, less than a generation later.
-Jesus' prediction that the Temple would be destroyed less than a generation after the disciples saw the budding of the fig tree was therefore fulfilled.
+3), and the fig tree is the actual fig tree that Jesus had examined a few days earlier, on Monday of Passion Week (Mark 11:11-14, 19-21).

 With reference to the second question of the disciples, "these things" (v.
 34) are the events He has enumerated in the preceding verses (in vv.
 4-31), and the fig tree must be understood figuratively.
+He was saying that after the fig tree—in this nonliteral sense—rebuds, a generation will not pass before He returns in glory to this world and establishes Himself as world ruler.

 The question of great moment, therefore, is what the fig tree represents.
 Many commentators throughout church history have agreed that it represents the nation of Israel.
 In this symbolism Jesus is alluding to a vision of Jeremiah.